curtispolic/superautodungeon/README.md

 ## To Do in Rough Order:
 - Add 2 or 3 more enemies (goblin, dark wizard, ogre)
-- Make combat show the last round of combat
 - Selling units
 - Levelling up
 - Add a boss to the level